Sudden Oak Death (Phytophthora ramorum) Quarantine Requirements

 Items Covered by the Quarantine

-• Nursery stock and unprocessed wood, plants and plant parts (including bark chips, firewood, logs, lumber, mulch, wreaths, garlands and greenery) from these genera:
+• Nursery stock and unprocessed wood, plants and plant parts (including bark chips, firewood, logs, lumber, mulch, wreaths, garlands and greenery) from taxa such as (but not limited to) Quercus spp. (oaks), Rhododendron spp. (all species, hybrids and cultivars, including azaleas), and Viburnum spp. (all species, hybrids, and cultivars).

 • Soil and potted media

-• Any other items that a pest control official determines pose a risk and notifies you of that fact.
+• Any other item that a pest control official determines poses a risk of spreading P. ramorum

 Exceptions

-• They come from non-infested premises and have not been exposed to P. ramorum, or
+• Originate from non-infested premises and have not been exposed to P. ramorum, or

-• They have been treated to destroy P. ramorum, with what, and when, or
+• Have been effectively treated to destroy P. ramorum, or

-• That they were produced, stored, or handled under conditions that would preclude transmission of P. ramorum.
+• Were produced, processed, stored, handled, or used under conditions that would prevent transmission of P. ramorum.